 If you spent $10 a day on lunches, times at least two people, that’s another $100 a week, or $5200 a year.

-Going to the supermarket less frequently, and having a list of what you need to buy, means less temptation for impulse purchases, and less of, oh we should get some more of this… If you run out of something, unless it’s really urgent, you do without until the next shop (So you don’t run out of stuff, make it a rule that if anyone in the house uses something up, they write it on the shopping list.
-I have a magnetic list that goes on the fridge for this purpose).
+Going to the supermarket less frequently, and having a list of what you need to buy, means less temptation for impulse purchases, and less of, oh we should get some more of this… If you run out of something, unless it’s really urgent, you do without it until the next shop (So you don’t run out of stuff, make it a rule that if anyone in the house uses something up, they write it on the shopping list).
 Don’t forget to check the supplies of herbs and spices you’ll need as identified on your meal plans – especially if you’re experimenting with something new.

 If possible, do this fortnightly shopping online.
 This practice has cut my grocery bill by over 40% as I make my groceries fit my budget, not the other way around.
 It also makes impulse purchases impossible, and reduces stress as there is no uncertainty regarding the cost of your purchases.
 The other way this saves money is what I mentioned in my anecdote above: if you have to stop off at local stores (like service stations or dairies here in New Zealand) you often pay three times the price – so better to be organized with a great list.